sblantipodi/firefly_luciferin/docs/index.md

 - ***Enriched the "Info" popup*** with a graph that shows the quality of the synchronization between Firefly Luciferin PC software and the Glow Worm Luciferin firmware.
 Added a graph that shows the WiFi signal strength of the microcontroller in use.
 A good WiFi signal strength is required for reliable operation.
 - ***Added WiFi signal strength info on "devices tab"***, this is useful when using multi devices.
 - ***Improved WiFi signal strenght by highering the  WiFi output power to +20.5dBm.***
+- ***Improved WiFi stability by locking WiFi to version 802.11G at 54 Mbps.*** Some routers let the ESP connects to WiFi 802.11N at 72.2 Mbps and enables PSM, SGM and STBC.
+The combination of those variables creates big stability problems when the WiFi module is under heavy load.
+Fixed.
 - ***Fixed an heap fragmentation problem that caused severe slow down while using UDP stream.*** This problem occurs randomly after some time of screen capture.
 - Fixed an error that prevented the bias light effect from starting if LEDs where turned off by an external sources like Home Assistant.
 - Fixed a problem with auto update when using different MQTT topics for different devices.